⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How TSM Makes Money

-• Provides a wide range of wafer fabrication processes, including complementary metal-oxide-semiconductor (CMOS) logic, mixed-signal, radio frequency, and embedded memory technologies.
+• TSM provides a broad range of wafer fabrication processes, including advanced CMOS logic, mixed-signal, radio frequency, and embedded memory technologies.

-• Its products are integral to various end markets, including high-performance computing (HPC), smartphones, Internet of Things (IoT), automotive, and digital consumer electronics.
+• The company's products are critical components used across diverse applications such as high-performance computing, smartphones, Internet of Things (IoT), automotive electronics, and digital consumer electronics.

 Revenue Breakdown